-This article discusses tactile and olfactory development, both sub-domains of the Physical developmental area!
+This article discusses the development of the sense of touch and smell, both subdomains of the Physical developmental area!

-While your baby seems to not do much, other than sleeping, eating, and, let’s face it, pooping; his brain is incredibly active, taking the world in through his senses and learning at a rate that will be unmatched the rest of his life.
+While your baby seems to not do much, other than sleeping, eating, and, let’s face it, pooping; their brain is incredibly active, taking the world in through their senses and learning at a rate that will be unmatched for the rest of their life.

-Your baby’s senses are his main way of learning about the world around him.
-Of these, smell is the most advanced at birth –a baby actually begins to smell before being born!
-This allows your little one to detect your scent, which will quickly become his favorite.
-Even six days after being born, a baby will choose his mother’s breast pad over someone else’s.
-Also, babies will also prefer sweet to bitter smells right away, but they might also show a penchant for certain smells depending what his mom ate during pregnancy.
-So don’t be surprised if your baby shares your love for strawberries, bananas and, later, chocolate!
-What this means is that you can use your baby’s sense of smell to soothe him when nothing else seems to work.
-The smell of lavender or vanilla can calm him down, or your own scent because of its familiarity.
+Your baby’s senses are their main way of learning about the world around them.
+Of these, the smell is the most advanced at birth –a baby actually begins to smell before being born!
+This allows your little one to detect your scent, which will quickly become their favorite, and they will feel comforted and secure knowing you are with them.
+Even six days after being born, a baby will choose their mother’s breast pad over someone else’s.

 Watch this activity video to get some ideas for presenting these experiences!